tbis-inc/TBIS/_pages/our-wedding.md

 [/av_one_fifth][av_three_fifth min_height='' vertical_alignment='' space='' custom_margin='' margin='0px' padding='0px' border='' border_color='' radius='0px' background_color='' src='' background_position='top left' background_repeat='no-repeat' animation='' mobile_breaking='' mobile_display='']

 [av_textblock size='' font_color='' color='' av-medium-font-size='' av-small-font-size='' av-mini-font-size='' admin_preview_bg='']
-Soon, the TBIS token ($TBIS) will be sold.
-As part of this sale, a fixed pool of $TBIS will generated.
-No further $TBIS will be created in the future. $TBIS will be a deflationary currency.
-Once the sale concludes, a portion of $TBIS tokens will be allocated and given to the TBIS team as an incentive for the success of our platform, and a separate portion will be held as a reserve pool and expenditure fund.
-The community will hold 79% of all $TBIS, the TBIS team will hold 20% of $TBIS (subject to a freeze period), and 1% of $TBIS will be allocated for the reserve pool.
+Soon, the TBIS token (BAR) will be sold.
+As part of this sale, a fixed pool of BAR will generated.
+No further BAR will be created in the future.
+BAR will be a deflationary currency.
+Once the sale concludes, a portion of BAR tokens will be allocated and given to the TBIS team as an incentive for the success of our platform, and a separate portion will be held as a reserve pool and expenditure fund.
+The community will hold 79% of all BAR, the TBIS team will hold 20% of BAR (subject to a freeze period), and 1% of BAR will be allocated for the reserve pool.
 [/av_textblock]

 [/av_three_fifth][av_one_fifth min_height='' vertical_alignment='' space='' custom_margin='' margin='0px' padding='0px' border='' border_color='' radius='0px' background_color='' src='' background_position='top left' background_repeat='no-repeat' animation='' mobile_breaking='' mobile_display='']